cupy/cupy/docs/source/tutorial/type_check.rst

    x_type, y_type = in_types

 Don't get each value before checking ``in_types.size()``.
-When the number of argument is illegal, this will fail.
+When the number of argument is illegal, ``type_check.expect`` might output unuseful error messages.
 For example, this code doesn't work when the size of ``in_types`` is 0:

 .. testcode::